-- Set %-similar-wanted to 90%; click setup and then go.
-Then, use the slider to slowly decrease this parameter -slowly, because it might take some time until the system responds. - Bang!
-Very abruptly, when %-similar-wanted reaches 75%, model behavior changes and segregation occurs. - "Bang!
+- Set %-similar-wanted to 90%; click setup and then go. - Then, use the slider to slowly decrease this parameter -slowly, because it might take some time until the system responds. - Bang!
 Very abruptly, when %-similar-wanted reaches 75%, model behavior changes and segregation occurs.